pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - In general, lots of concurrent requests can cause stability issues on a resource constrained system.
 Keep in mind, this is an early release and stability will increase.

 ##Minimum Hardware Requirements and System-Level Settings
-Tested on the following operating systems:
+We have tested the BaseMount *Alpha* v0.1.2 release on the following systems:

+Supported Operating Systems:

+- Ubuntu 14 & 15
-- Ubuntu 14, Ubuntu 15, CentOS 6.5, CentOS 7
+- CentOS 6.5 & 7

+Minimum Hardware requirements:

-- Minimum 4GB RAM
+- RAM: 4GB
-- Minimum 4 cores
+- Processors: 4 cores
-- Minimum 5GB /tmp
+- Disk: 5GB /tmp

 With the following ulimit thresholds: